 - Having trouble balancing yourself

-Avoid loud noises
+1. Avoid loud noises

 You can prevent noise-induced hearing loss by avoiding loud noises, such as turning down the volume of your songs or using power tools with sound controls.
 Doing so minimises the noise level your ear receives, thus reducing the chances of hearing loss.
+It is also advisable to move further away from loud sound sources, such as the speakers at a concert or the lion dance band.

-Wear earplugs or earmuffs
+2. Wear earplugs or earmuffs

-When you must be around loud noises, either at work, indoor gyms or attending live concerts, wear earplugs or earmuffs to protect your hearing.
+When you must be around loud noises, either at work, indoor gyms or attending live concerts, wear proper earplugs or earmuffs to protect your hearing.

-Take breaks from loud noises
+3. Take breaks from loud noises

 You will need to take breaks from loud noises to protect your hearing from further damage.
 This means avoiding or limiting your exposure to deafening sounds by moving away from the source or sound system.

-Get your hearing checked regularly
+4. Get your hearing checked regularly

 The Importance of Early Intervention